sanram-org/Tangles.jl/README.md

 > [!WARNING]
 > This package mostly serves as the core of [Tenet.jl](https://github.com/bsc-quantic/Tenet.jl), where we experiment with interfaces without requiring a full release.
-> If you're planning to use our packages for Tensor Networks, we recommend using [Tenet.jl](https://github.com/bsc-quantic/Tenet.jl).
+> If you're planning to use our packages for Tensor Networks, use [Tenet.jl](https://github.com/bsc-quantic/Tenet.jl) directly.